VU-CSP/improc_assignment-georgiacaso/README.md

 Also save the resultant "Count Mask" image file with the name "Count_Mask_22946173.tif" and upload into the [image_files](image_files) directory.
 (It should show up below once it is uploaded).
 I added the file but it won't show below for some reason
 ![](image_files/Count_Mask_22946173.tif)

+I added the file but it won't show below for some reason?
+It's in the image files under the correct name.

 Q4) How many particles were detected?
 A4) 1417